Shahriar-0/Live-Bomberman/README.md

 #### **Fields:**
 1. **m_networkManager**:
-   - A pointer to the `NetworkManager` base class that is responsible for sending and receiving data over the network.
+   - Pointer to network manager for sending messages over the network.

 2. **protocol**:
-   - The selected communication protocol (`"TCP"` or `"UDP"`).
+   - The selected protocol.

 3. **selectedPlayer**:
-   - ID of the currently selected player in the game.
-It is used to filter network events and ensure that only relevant data is processed for the selected player.
+   - Player Id.

 4. **updateSequenceNumber**:
    - The sequence number used for sending player state updates.
-This helps to keep track of the updates and prevent the use of outdated state information.
+The state updates are sent in fixed intervals to avoid divergense in game state caused by packet loss.

 5. **bombSequenceNumber**:
-   - An integer used specifically for bomb placements.
-This sequence number ensures that bomb placement messages are sent multiple times (to handle packet loss) and that each bomb placement is uniquely identified.
+   - The mechanism for handling packet loss for bomb placements is to send the message of a placement multiple times so we assign a unique seq number for each placement(all of its messages have the same seq number) so that each bomb effects the game state only once.

 6. **receivedBombSequenceNumbers**:
+   - A set to check if the received bomb sequence number is new or has been placed before.

+7. **lastReceivedSequenceNumber**:
-   - A set that stores the sequence numbers of received bomb placement messages.
-It is used to track the sequence numbers of the bombs placed by the other player and prevent processing the same bomb placement message more than once.
+    - An integer that tracks the last sequence number of the received player state updates.
+This is used to handle out-of-order packets and ensure that the most recent game state is applied.

 #### **Methods:**
 1. **GameNetworkManager(int selectedPlayer, const QString& protocol, QObject* parent = nullptr)**:
-   - The constructor initializes the network manager, setting the `selectedPlayer` and `protocol` based on the arguments.
-It also initializes the `m_networkManager` pointer to `nullptr`.
+   - Constructor

 2. **setup()**:
    - This method sets up the **NetworkManager** based on the provided protocol.
 It also attempts to initialize the network manager, either as a **server** or **client**, and connects relevant signals for network events.